 About Us

 Established in 2003 by Linda Ghastin, and currently owned by Linda and daughter, Alena (Ghastin) Landers, Dance This Way has become an integral part of the West Concord community.
-Warmth can be felt by the customers who enter this mother-daughter-dog run business.
+Warmth can be felt by the customers who enter this mother-daughter run business.
 It is in here that one can always expect that the "extra mile" will be journeyed through for them.
+While the largest draw to DTW at this stage of the business are pointe shoes and pointe shoe fittings, the staff is knowledgeable in all types on dance and the appropriate apparel and the inventory is diverse, well stocked, and ever-evolving.

 Image